-a.
-A committee of thirteen members shall be nominated by the Committee on Committees and appointed by action of the Faculty Senate.

-b.
-Membership shall be as follows:

-one member representing mathematics/science

-one member representing social/behavioral sciences

-one member representing fine arts/humanities

-one member representing education
+- a.
+A committee of 13 members shall be nominated by the Senate secretary and appointed by action of the Faculty Senate. - b.
+Membership shall be as follows: - one member representing mathematics/science - one member representing social/behavioral sciences - one member representing fine arts/humanities - one member representing education

-one member representing professional studies

-one member representing the library

-two at-large members from the academic faculty

-one member representing the professional staff

-one student member

-dean of arts and sciences or designee, ex officio, non-voting

-director of Institutional Research and Assessment Office or designee,

-ex officio, nonvoting

-provost or designee, ex officio, non-voting

-c.
+- one member representing professional studies - one member representing the library - two at-large members from the academic faculty - one member representing the professional staff - one student member - dean of arts and sciences or designee (ex officio, non-voting) - director of Institutional Research and Assessment Office or designee (ex officio, non-voting) - provost or designee (ex officio, non-voting) - c.
 Terms of office shall be two years and shall be staggered.